GirlWeySabi/Animal-Cards/README.md

 # Animal-Cards
-this disegn is about clun fish and how it walks
+This design is talks about clown fish

 ## Description

-using grid layout to clone a website
+cloning a clown fish template

 ## Live Demo